MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning-docker.md

 - Git command-line interface.

 - Docker Engine 1.8+ on any supported Linux distribution, or Docker for Mac/Windows.
-For more information, see [Install Docker](https://docs.docker.com/engine/install/).
+For more information, see [Get Docker](https://docs.docker.com/get-docker/).

 - See also the [system requirements for SQL Server on Linux](sql-server-linux-setup.md#system).